urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Description**

-  **huge**(3) returns the largest number that is not an infinity for the kind and type of **x**.
+  **huge**(3) returns the largest number that is not an overflow for the kind and type of **x**.

 ### **Options**

 - **x**
   : **x** is an arbitrary value which is used merely to determine what _kind_ and _type_ of scalar is being queried.
 It need not be defined, as only its characteristics are used.

 ### **Result**

   The result is the largest value supported by the specified type and kind.

-  Note is is as the same kind as the input to ensure the returned value does not overflow.
+  Note the result is as the same kind as the input to ensure the returned value does not overflow.
 Any assignment of the result to a variable should take this into consideration.

 ### **Examples**